uberVelocity/os-memory-map-process-scheduling/README.md

-# Operating Systems Lab 3: Scheduling and page replacement
+# Scheduling and page replacement
-# Scheduling

 ## Problem description
 The task of this exercise is to implement virtual process schedulers using two algorithms: FCFS (First Come First Served - non-preemptive) and Round-Robin (pre-emptive).